aaronburrows/atmos-6050/lab-6/README.md

 end
 ```

 > Even if you don't use this code, explain what is happening here in your lab report.
 Trivial as it may sound, the methods here will help you later on when you need to automate plotting, as well as it will help you write cleaner and more concise code.

 ## In closing

 This lab covers a lot of information and a good programming skill set can take years to develop.
-The best advice I can give, is experiment with code, look at other people's code both good and bad.
+The best advice I can give is experiment with code, and look at other people's code both good and bad.
 You'll know good code when you see it and bad when you see it.
-Don't focus on using just one language either, if you understand *how* to solve the problem, then you'll be able to adapt to any other computer language quickly.
+Don't focus on using just one language either; if you understand *how* to solve the problem, then you'll be able to adapt to any other computer language quickly.

+[fig1]: Temp-Dewpoint.png "Figure1"
+[fig2]: day-by-day.png "Figure2"